mzrnsh/jekyllwind/README.md

 ### Option 1

+Run the following commands in your terminal:

-1. Clone this repository: `git clone git@github.com:mzrnsh/jekyllwind.git YOUR_PROJECT && cd YOUR_PROJECT`
+1. Clone the repository: `git clone git@github.com:mzrnsh/jekyllwind.git YOUR_PROJECT && cd YOUR_PROJECT`
-2. Install Ruby gems: `bundle install`
+2. Install Ruby gems: `bundle`
-3. Install Node packages: `yarn` or `npm install`
+3. Install Node packages: `yarn`

 That's it, you are ready 🎉

 ### Option 2

-Alternatively, you can use the "Use this template" button at the top of this page to create a fresh repository under your account based on this one and take it from there.
+Alternatively, click the "Use this template" button at the top of this page to create a fresh repository under your account based on this one and take it from there.

 ## Contribution